svenluijten/laravel-ide/README.md

 This package provides a single command to quickly generate IDE helper files.
-I grew tired of remembering the 3 or 4 commands it took me to generate the helper files with Barry van den Heuvel's [`laravel-ide-helper` package](https://github.com/barryvdh/laravel-ide-helper) package, so I wrote my own command.
+I grew tired of remembering the 3 or 4 commands it took me to generate the helper files with Barry van den Heuvel's [`laravel-ide-helper` package](https://github.com/barryvdh/laravel-ide-helper), so I wrote my own command.
 Eventually though, I kept copying and pasting that same command in all my projects.
 And thus, this package was born.

 ## Index